dcmouser/mewlo/doc/sphinx/book/developer/coding_todo.rst

 8/13/13

-    * In mcontroller and helper/callables we are still throwing some exception; change to EFailures or EException.
-    * Add obj parameter to Event shortcuts.
+    * Add obj parameter to Event shortcuts?

 8/13.13
-    * catch exceptions in the requst processing top-level loop, and log them.
+    * catch exceptions in the requst processing top-level loop, and log them?